icesonata/DDoSDN/README.md

 Start the SDN topology by running: ```python3 topo.py```\
 Start the collecting and inspecting program by running: ```source collect.sh```

+# Dataset
+The dataset used in this project is from [DDoS-Detection-SDN](https://github.com/surajiyer3/DDoS-Detection-SDN).

 # Note
 Note that mitigation method is not available in this project.

+# Reference
+[1] [DDoS-Detection-SDN](https://github.com/surajiyer3/DDoS-Detection-SDN) by William Isaac, Suraj Iyer, Nishank Thakra [2] Ye, J., Cheng, X., Zhu, J., Feng, L. and Song, L., 2018.
+A DDoS attack detection method based on SVM in software defined network.
+Security and Communication Networks, 2018.